Points: 158253 Followers

 flyflyfly added 5 items to their collection

-flyflyfly added Here We Go to have watched list
+flyflyfly added Thank You, Goodnight: The Bon Jovi Story to have watched list

 flyflyfly added Jane Fonda in Five Acts to have watched list